ros2/design/articles/WideStrings.md

 If a ROS 2 message has a field of type `wstring` then the bridge will attempt to convert it from UTF-16 to UTF-8.
 The resulting UTF-8 encoded string will be published as a `string` type.
-If the conversion fails then the bridge will not publish the message.
+If the conversion fails then the bridge will by default not publish the message.

 ## Size of a Wide String